 ALSF is dedicated to funding pediatric oncology researchers at critical points in their careers.
-The POST Program is designed for graduate and medical students who have an interest in pediatric oncology research and would like to experience the field first hand.
-Students train with a pediatric oncology research mentor.
+The POST Program is designed for undergraduate, graduate and medical students who have an interest in pediatric oncology research and would like to experience the field first hand by working on a mentored research project during a school break (typically summer).
+Students train with a pediatric oncology research mentor who is an ALSF grantee, Advisory Board member, or Review Board member.
 Students may join a research project underway in a mentor’s lab or begin an original investigation with the mentor.

 What are ALSF’s goals for the Program?

 - To expose students to the field of pediatric oncology research

 - To help the student develop practical research skills

 - To provide an opportunity to experience a real-time research project

 - To benefit from a mentoring relationship with a pediatric oncology researcher

 What kind of student is eligible?
 Students must be currently enrolled in an undergraduate, medical, or graduate degree-granting program.
 Students do not need to be enrolled in classes over the break.

 Who may apply?
 The mentor-mentee pair must be pre-arranged prior to application.
 The mentor should submit the completed application including the required information for both mentor and mentee.
 The student does not need to be a U.S. citizen and may work on a research project with a mentor at an institution other than the one where s/he is enrolled.
 The mentor must be an active researcher in pediatric oncology in a U.S. or Canadian institution and a past or current ALSF grantee, advisory board member or grant reviewer.